How to find out if you are a tax resident in Spain and what taxes you have to pay

 When is a person considered a tax resident in Spain?

-- That he/she stays more than 183 days a year in Spain.
+- That he/she stays more than 183 days during the year in Spain.

 - He/she has the core of his/her economic interests directly or indirectly in Spain.